 For a really interesting accommodation experience you can stay in a Japanese Buddhist temple.
 The room style is similar to ryokan – you’ll sleep on futons in tatami mat rooms, share communal baths and eat multi-course feasts for dinner and breakfast.
 The difference is you’ll be served shojin ryori vegan meals and you’ll be encouraged to participate in the early morning chanting and meditation ceremony with the monks.

 The most popular places for temple lodgings are Kyoto and Koya-san, a pretty temple village up in the mountains a few hours outside of Osaka.
 You can book temple stays at Japanese Guest Houses.

 Cost: We stayed in the cheapest temple in Koya-san, Haryo-in which cost 13,650 yen (US$175) for us both with meals.
 It was quite basic and the temple more modern than attractive, so if you can I would recommend splurging on one of the other temples which cost about 23,000 yen (US$295) per couple.
 That said, if you can only afford Haryo-in we did enjoy our experience.

 Recommended For: Anyone looking for an interesting Japanese experience.

-There aren’t a huge amount of holiday rentals in Japan, but they can be a good option in Kyoto and Tokyo where hotel prices are high.
+Holiday rentals can be a good option in Kyoto and Tokyo where hotel prices are high.
 We stayed in a one bedroom apartment in Tokyo which wasn’t much more expensive than a tiny private room in a hostel with a shared bathroom.
-Our HomeAway apartment was very comfortable, well equipped and we enjoyed staying in a local area a 15 minute train ride from the craziness of downtown Tokyo.
+Our HomeAway apartment was very comfortable, well equipped and we enjoyed staying in a local area a 15-minute train ride from the craziness of downtown Tokyo.
 Having our own kitchen enabled us to save money on eating in restaurants.

 Cost: Our Tokyo apartment was 9167 yen (US$120) a night.